timcowlishaw/enxaneta/documentation/ethnography/06_end-of-block-synthesis.md

 ## Concluding exercise

-Riffing on [your own notes](documentation\computational_thinking\02a_signs_and_portents.md) on "The Zen of Python" PEP, and [Fedorova et al.'s article](https://doi.org/10.1177/01622439241245746) on the organisational and disciplinary (?) effects of "ugly code" at Yandex, I want us to start roughing out plans for a small, 2-3 month ethnographic pilot project.
+Riffing on [your own notes](documentation\computational_thinking\02a_signs_and_portents.md) on "The Zen of Python" PEP, and [Fedorova et al.'s article](https://doi.org/10.1177/01622439241245746) on the organisational and disciplining (?) effects of "ugly code" at Yandex, I want us to start roughing out plans for a small, 2-3 month ethnographic pilot project.

 ### 1. **Research questions**